MarkusEh/vdr-plugin-tvscraper/README.md

 another approach can be used: Leave VDR as is in almost all aspects, and only replace the description of the EPG events with infomation from an external EPG provider.
-This is implemented as proof of concept in extEpg.c

-To try it out,
-- Note: This is only a proof of concept and not intended for productive use.
-For this feature, only information which is publicly available on the internet is used.
-Make sure to use this feature only if this is allowed by the laws and regulations applicable to you.
+For this, tvscraper has a plugin interface.
+These plugins can add the description for events, from external EPG providers.

+To enable this feature:
 - Disable all other plugins providing external epg, like vdr-plugin-epg2vdr.
 - Copy the channelmap.conf file in the format defined by [epgd](https://github.com/horchi/vdr-epg-daemon) to \<PLGCFGDIR\>
 - Note: even if the format of channelmap.conf is identical, this does not mean that all [epgd](https://github.com/horchi/vdr-epg-daemon) features are available.
-For example, this proof of concept is only available for tvsp.
-All lines in channelmap.conf not starting with "tvsp:" are ignored.
+- Install one or more plugins for external EPG providers (see below).
+A plugin is required for each external EPG provider configured in channelmap.conf
 - Restart vdr.
 That should be all.

+The example plugin:
+- As proof of concept, an example plugin comes with tvscraper.
+This example plugin provides external EPG information from tvsp.
+- Note: This example plugin is only a proof of concept and not intended for productive use.
+This example plugin uses only information which is publicly available on the internet.
+Make sure to use it only if this is allowed by the laws and regulations applicable to you.
+- create the example plugin with "make plugins" in the tvscraper source directory
+- install the example plugin with "sudo make install-plugins" in the tvscraper source directory
+- restart vdr
 - To disable this feature, remove channelmap.conf from \<PLGCFGDIR\>
 directoy and restart vdr
+- To write another plugin, for another external EPG provider: use the "example" plugin as template

 Directories
 -----------